amerywu/ikodaSparse/README.md

 4. Perform mathematical operations both row wise and column wise
 5. Merge labels/targets.
 6. Merge data schemas. (i.e., convert one data set to match the column and target numbers of another).
+7. Dichotomize labels/targets.(i.e., It is either of target A or OTHER)
+8. Identify and remove duplicate rows
+9. Return rows containing a particular column.
+10. Add columns.